 The health and safety of everyone involved is our priority.
 Anyone who does not comply with these rules may be asked to leave.

-You can also read our risk assessment: PLAB – Running limited exams during COVID-19 outbreak.
+You can also read our risk assessment: PLAB – Running exams during the COVID-19 pandemic.

 What's stayed the same?

-There will be no changes to the length of each station, the standard of the test, the location of the test or the way you’ll get your results.
+There will be no changes to the length of each station, the standard of the test or the way you’ll get your results.